Employment as a doctoral researcher

 Funding for doctoral research

-The next application period for salaried positions starting in 2025 is 27.8.-9.9.2024.
+The next application period for doctoral researcher positions funded by the University of Helsinki Doctoral School will be open 26.8.-9.9.2025.
 Application instructions can be found from the University's Instructions for Students pages.

 Other funding options